strblr/repersist/README.md

 import repersist from 'repersist'

 const { Provider, Consumer } = repersist({
+  // define a storage key unique to your app
+  storageKey: 'myappkey',

   // define a default state
   init: {
     theme: 'light',
     search: ''
   },

   // define all the possible actions
   actions: {
     switchTheme: () => ({ theme }) => ({